cpix42/Infrabaz/README.md

 # Disclaimer

 THIS PLAYBOOK IS PROVIDED "AS IS" WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND.
-Use it at your own risk.